-Before posting any information regarding the university, make sure that the information is approved by the designated departmental staff or the Office of University Relations.
+Information regarding the university should be approved by the designated departmental staff or the Office of University Relations.
 Members of the N.C.
 A&T community who manage social channels are not official spokespersons for the university.
 If you are unsure about whether or not a social media post will be mistakenly viewed as an official announcement from N.C.
 A&T, check first with the Office of University Relations.

-P. Free Speech and Free Expression
+O. Free Speech and Free Expression

 Consistent with Article 36 of Chapter 116 of the North Carolina General Statutes and University of North Carolina Policy 1300.8, all members of the University community must be allowed to exercise their rights of free speech and free expression.
-Members of the University community may assemble and engage in spontaneous expressive activity as long as such activity is lawful, is consistent with UNC System and A&T policy and does not materially and substantially disrupt the functioning of the University.
+Members of the University community may assemble and engage in spontaneous expressive activity as long as such activity is lawful, is consistent with UNC System and N.C.
+A&T policy and does not materially and substantially disrupt the functioning of the University.